Rrucha/CSE-250_my_work./README.md

 The runtime of the nested-loop join algorithm is high.
 To get a better runtime we can observe that a large part of the cost is repeatedly running the inner
-loop: We can do a bit of preparation work before we start running the algorithm to make the inner loop much faster, turning into an algorithm called the hash join.
+loop: We can do a bit of preparation work before we start running the algorithm to make the inner loop much faster.
+The result is what people who use and build relational databases called the "hash join" algorithm.

+*(Again, some terminological pedantry: this is specifically the _one-pass hash join_.
+A closely related variant is called the two-pass, or "grace" hash join, and is used when there isn't enough space to hold all of `tableA` and `tableB` in memory, or when the join computation is big enough that it needs to be run across multiple computers --- e.g., "in the cloud")*

-**Note:** Although *technically* the runtime of accesses to a `HashTable` are worst-case linear, we will use *expected* runtimes in this
+**Note:** Although the runtime of accesses to a `HashTable` are worst-case linear, we will use *expected* runtimes in this assignment.

 Consider what happens when we load `tableB` into a HashMap first.
 Specifically for each record `b` in `tableB`, insert `b` into the HashMap with a key of